Bobby Richardson: 1976 political campaign

 In 1974, Nixon tried to convince Richardson to run as a Republican for the United States House of Representatives in South Carolina's 5th congressional district.
 Later, a private poll indicated he would have been the favorite had he run.
 Two years later, President Gerald Ford convinced Richardson to resign from his coaching position at the University of South Carolina to run for the seat.
 Richardson lost to incumbent Democrat Kenneth Holland by a narrow margin.
 Holland was aided by the strength of Jimmy Carter's winning campaign in South Carolina to hold off Richardson by a tally of 66,073 (51.4%) to 62,095 (48.3%).
-Richardson's campaign was supported by former baseball players Joe DiMaggio, Ted Williams, Bob Feller, and Wilmer "Vinegar Bend" Mizell among others, though former roommate Kubek declined to campaign for him because Kubek was a Democrat.
+Richardson's campaign was supported by former baseball players Joe DiMaggio, Ted Williams, Bob Feller, and Wilmer "Vinegar Bend" Mizell among others, though former roommate Tony Kubek declined to campaign for him because Kubek was a Democrat.

+Election results

 Personal life

 Betsy Dobson, Richardson's future spouse, met him at Grace Baptist Church of Sumter.
 In 1954, they went to a miniature golf course on their first date.
 Two years later, they were married.
 In an unusual move, Houk granted Richardson permission to leave the Denver Bears midseason to get married.
 The couple had three sons–Robbie (born 7/2/57), Ron (7/13/58), and Rich (8/27/68)–and two daughters–Christie (12/30/60) and Jeannie (1/21/64).
 In 1960, the Richardsons were renting a house in Ridgewood, New Jersey.
 They lived in Sumter during the offseason, where Richardson was a general secretary for the local Young Men's Christian Association and host for a radio sports show.
 Hunting is one of his favorite hobbies.
 He and teammate Bobby Shantz went gun shopping together in Kansas City in 1959, and fellow major-leaguer Billy O'Dell used to hunt with him in the offseason.
 His roommates when travelling with the Yankees at various times included Kubek and Shantz.